Cluster Aware Graph Anomaly Detection: Introduction

-To address these challenges, we propose a unified \underline{SI}milarity-\underline{G}u\underline{I}ded Contrastive C\underline{L}ustering framework to detect anomalous nodes in multi-view graphs, named \method.
-To learn the contextual information of the multi-view graph effectively, we propose a multi-view hierarchical graph autoencoder module to learn the soft assignment shared by multiple views and augment the adjacency matrix by utilizing the similarity of the soft assignment to address the isolation of supernodes.
-To leverage the semantic information, we first show that naively incorporating class membership into contrastive loss can easily result in a sub-optimal solution.
-Inspired by this finding, we propose similarity-guided loss that utilizes the soft assignment to build a similarity map to help the model learn robust representations without heavily relying on high-quality class membership information at the early training stage.
-Theoretically, we analyze that the proposed similarity-guided loss is a variant of the contrastive loss, and how the proposed regularization alleviates this issue.
-Besides, we dive deep into the formulation of similarity-guided contrastive regularization and show the important role it plays in helping improve the performance of clustering results by connecting it with graph spectral clustering.
-Our main contributions are summarized below: \begin{itemize} \item A novel hierarchical framework for detecting anomalies in multi-view graphs. \item Theoretical analysis to show the negative impact of low-quality class membership on clustering-based contrastive learning loss. \item A novel similarity-guided contrastive loss for learning graph contextual information and its theoretical analysis showing the connection to graph spectral clustering. \item Experimental results on six datasets demonstrating the effectiveness and efficiency of the proposed framework. \end{itemize} The rest of this paper is organized as follows.
-We first introduce a multi-view graph anomaly detection framework in Section 2, followed by the systematic evaluation of the proposed framework on five datasets in Section 3.
-After briefly reviewing the related work in Section 4, we conclude the paper in Section 5.
+To address these limitations, we propose a unified \underline{C}luster \underline{A}wa\underline{RE} graph anomaly detection method to identify anomalous nodes in multi-view graphs, named \method.
+In this work, we propose to capture both local and global node affinity and design an anomaly score function to assigning higher anomaly scores to nodes that are less similar to their neighbors based on both node attributes and structural similarity.
+Since the raw adjacency matrix in the graph only contains the local node affinity information, we measure the global node affinity by leveraging the pseudo-label (i.e., soft membership assignments) to augment the original adjacency matrix without any strong assumption about the graph.
+To reduce the potential bias introduced by the pseudo-label during the optimization, we propose a similarity-guided loss that utilizes the soft assignment to build a similarity map to help the model learn robust representations.
+We analyze that the proposed similarity-guided loss is a variant of the contrastive loss, and we present how the proposed regularization mitigates the potential bias by connecting it with graph spectral clustering.
+Our main contributions are summarized below: \begin{itemize} \item A novel self-supervised framework for detecting anomalies in multi-view graphs. \item A novel similarity-guided contrastive loss for learning graph contextual information and its theoretical analysis showing the connection to graph spectral clustering. \item Theoretical analysis showing the negative impact of other types of contrastive loss. \item Experimental results on six datasets demonstrating the effectiveness and efficiency of the proposed framework. \end{itemize} The rest of this paper is organized as follows.
+After briefly reviewing the related work in Section 2, we then introduce a multi-view graph anomaly detection framework in Section 3.
+Next, we conduct the systematic evaluation of the proposed framework on several datasets in Section 4 before we conclude the paper in Section 5.